dantleech/gherkin-lint-php/docs/rules.md

 - [no-duplicated-scenario-names](#no-duplicated-scenario-names): Dissallow duplicated scenarios within feature files
 - [no-empty-background](#no-empty-background): Disallow empty backgrounds
 - [no-homogenous-tags](#no-homogenous-tags): If a tag exists on each scenarion then it should be moved to the feature level
+- [no-consecutive-empty-lines](#no-consecutive-empty-lines): Do not permist multiple empty lines

 no-duplicate-tags
 -----------------